PokemonSanFran/testing-history-2/meta/docs/story.md

 ## The Gangs All Here
 Access to this cutscene is blocked until after "Wow You're Strong".
-* Zoey arrives on the League Ops floor of the Salesforce Tower.
+* Zoey arrives on the League Ops floor of the Salesforcetower.
 * Oak spots Zoey.
-Oak is in the tower to deliever a package to the CEO.
+Oak is in the tower to deliver a package to the CEO.
 * Oak reveals they have no battle ability, but most of the Trainers on League Ops do, and they can get rowdy at times.
 * Zoey escorts Oak through the floor, getting to Rose's office.
 * Oak delivers the package to Rose.
 Rose reveals the package was actually something he got for the trainers who visit them, and gives Zoey the VS Seeker.
-* Oak reveals that Rose is also the CEO of YC, and takes on the title of League Commissioner as well.
+* Oak reveals that Rose is also the CEO of Ycombinator, and takes on the title of League Commissioner as well.

 ## Always Watching Wazowski
 Access to this cutscene is blocked until after "Wow You're Strong".